 As part of the Greenwich Park Revealed project we're planning to uncover the park's amazing history for the world to see.
 We took a look at a few things that have changed - and some that have remained the same - over the last hundred years.

 The General Wolfe Statue was built in 1930, around 25 years after the original photo.
 It commemorates Wolfe’s victory against the French at Quebec that secured Canada for the British.
 He was a Greenwich resident and is buried at St Alfege church.

 As you can see from the photo, the area where the statue now sits has long been a popular spot for the public to take in the view over London and its docklands.
-In 2014 people made an astounding 4.7 million visits to the park, with many of them making their way to the top of the hill.
+The park receives around five million visitors a year with many of them making their way to the top of the hill.

 Looking up at Flamsteed House, 1905-2018

 There’s one obvious difference in this view looking up the hill towards Flamsteed House – deer.
 Greenwich is the oldest of London’s deer parks with red and fallow deer having been a part of the landscape since being introduced by Henry VIII in 1515.
 They roamed freely for over 400 years, until increasing visitor numbers lead to them being given their own area of the park.

 590-year old Greenwich Park receives around five million visitors a year.
 But the local population is set to increase by around 17 per cent by 2026, and footfall to the park is predicted to soar.
 This has a huge and often unseen impact on the park, with footsteps compacting the ground and leaving grass bare, leading to excessive soil erosion.

 Heavy footfall has an effect on the acid grassland of the park that’s provides habitat for a rich and diverse wildlife - including pollinators such as bees, butterflies and other invertebrates.
 Greenwich Park Revealed will protect this valuable habitat as well as restoring the historic landscape.